-Knee problems can cause a range of symptoms, including:
+Knee problems can cause a range of symptoms including pain, stiffness and swelling.

 What causes knee problems?

-Knee problems are common and can be caused by injury, growth spurts or normal wear and tear.
+Knee problems are common and can be caused by injury, growth spurts or normal age-related changes.

-As you get older, normal wear and tear can cause your knee problem to flare-up now and again, often for no reason.
+As you get older, normal age-related changes can cause your knee problem to flare-up now and again, often for no reason.

 Can this cause problems anywhere else?

 You may feel some pain in your hip, or the muscles around your thigh or lower leg.
 This should improve as your knee problem gets better.